ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/cluster/cluster-dashboard/cluster-dashboard-widgets.markdown

 1. **Database Name**
    The Database column lists all your databases.
 2. **Node Tag**
-   Click a node tag to open the node's _Traffic Watch view_, for details about the node's HTTP requests' methods.
+   Click a node tag to open the node's _Traffic Watch view_ where all HTTP requests made to the node can be viewed.

 {PANEL/}